-A gap of one metre is required between adjoining Trading zones to ensure pedestrian safety when crossing the road or to allow access for vehicle passengers entering or exiting their vehicle.
+A gap of one metre is required between adjoining Trading zones to ensure pedestrian safety when crossing the road or to allow access for vehicle passengers entering or exiting their vehicle

-Each trader is required to set back their Trading Zone 0.5m from the adjacent property line to achieve the 1m gap.
+Each trader is required to set back their Trading zone 0.5 metres from the adjoining property line to achieve the one metre gap.
 This also applies for the placement of screens.